On the equivalence between non-factorizable mixed-strategy classical games and quantum games: Introduction

-The speed with which new quantum technologies are emerging suggest that soon it would be usual to take full advantage of quantum theory and using quantum strategies in order to beat an opposing player at some realistic game that uses quantum technology.
-Also, there are suggestions that quantum games can potentially provide new insights into the rise of complexity and self-organization at the molecular level where the rules are dictated by quantum mechanics \cite{EWL}.
+The speed with which new quantum technologies are emerging suggests that soon it would be usual to take full advantage of quantum theory, and using quantum strategies, in order to beat an opposing player at some realistic game that uses quantum technology \cite{Aharon}.
+Also, there are suggestions that quantum games can potentially provide new insights into the rise of complexity and self-organization at the molecular level where the rules are dictated by quantum mechanics \cite{EWL,IqbalChapter}.

-In the area of quantum games a well known quantization scheme for bimatrix games was proposed by Eisert et al. \cite{EWL}.
-In this scheme, the players's strategies or actions, are particular local unitary transformations performed on an initial entangled state $\left\vert \psi _{i}\right\rangle $ in $2\otimes 2$ Hilbert space.
+In game theory, some of the simplest games to analyze are the bimatrix games.
+In the area of quantum games, a well known quantization scheme for bimatrix games was proposed by Eisert et al. \cite{EWL}.
+In this scheme, the players's strategies or actions, are particular local unitary transformations performed on an initial maximally entangled state $ \left\vert \psi _{i}\right\rangle $ in $2\otimes 2$ Hilbert space.
 After the players' actions, the quantum state passes through an unentangling gate and thereafter is called the final state $\left\vert \psi _{f}\right\rangle $.
-This state is subsequently measured using a Stern-Gerlach type apparatus generating four quantum probabilities \cite{Peres}.
-Players' payoff relations are expressed in terms of payoff entries of the corresponding bimatrix and the resulting quantum probabilities.
+This state is subsequently measured using Stern-Gerlach type detectors generating four quantum probabilities \cite{Peres}.
+Players' payoff relations are expressed in terms of the payoff entries of the corresponding bimatrix and the obtained quantum probabilities.
 Some experimental realizations of quantum games are described in Refs. \cite {Du,Prevedel,Kolenderski}.
-One of the most appealing features of quantum games is the possibility that strategies can influence each other and form collective strategies.

-The measurement basis for the final state $\left\vert \psi _{f}\right\rangle $ is defined by associating the pure classical strategies of the players with the four basis vectors of the two-qubit quantum state.
+The measurement basis for the final state $ \left\vert \psi _{f}\right\rangle $ is defined \cite{EWL,EW} by associating pure classical strategies of the players with the four basis vectors of the two-qubit quantum state.
 Players' payoff relations contain four quantum probabilities obtained by projecting the final quantum state onto the basis vectors and are expressed in terms of players' local unitary transformations and the projection postulate of quantum mechanics.